Download free PDF

 • Positioned as the regional hub for insurance telematics innovation, South Africa’s growing market is setting benchmarks in data-driven underwriting and customer-centric insurance models.
 This leadership fosters the wider adoption of telematics technology throughout the MEA region, contributing to safer roads and more efficient insurance processes.

-The insurance telematics market in Brazil is expected to experience significant and promising growth from 2025 to 2034.
+The insurance telematics market in Brazil is expected to experience significant and promising growth from 2026 to 2034.

-• Brazil leads the insurance telematics market in Latin America, propelled by its large and rapidly digitizing insurance industry, growing smartphone penetration, and increasing consumer awareness of usage-based insurance (UBI) benefits.
+• Brazil leads the insurance telematics industry in Latin America, propelled by its large and rapidly digitizing insurance industry, growing smartphone penetration, and increasing consumer awareness of usage-based insurance (UBI) benefits.
 The country’s evolving regulatory framework encourages innovation in telematics to improve risk assessment and tailor insurance premiums.

 • Public and private sector initiatives aimed at enhancing road safety and reducing traffic accidents are driving telematics adoption across Brazil.
 Insurance companies are actively deploying telematics solutions to monitor driver behavior, prevent fraud, and optimize claims processing for both personal and commercial vehicles.